kuanysh-zhaksylyk/kuanysh-zhaksylyk/README.md

 ---

 ### :ok_man: About Me :
-I am a junior Data Engineer at Intelligent Semantic Systems.
+I am a Data Engineer.

 - Borned in Kazakhstan, work in Belarus.